Templates

 Include a statement in this section verifying that “The learning outcomes are equivalent to those of a face-to-face (F2F) version of the course.”

-Describe what students should expect in regard to your instructional methods.
-The description may include your lecture format, group work, presentation, the use of instructional technology and the use of the Blackboard Learning Management system.
+Describe what students can expect from your instructional methods, including details about your lecture format, group work, presentations, and use of the Blackboard Learning Management system and other instructional technologies.

 Sample Language for a Syllabus

-The course will be taught using multiple instructional methods.
-These methods will include lecture, group projects and oral presentations with an associated critical discussion.
-Typically, course topics will be introduced via a 2-3 lecture format incorporating interpretive discussions.
-Directly following the lecture presentation, you will receive an article from the primary literature that either illustrates current research on the topic or explores a related or relevant additional concept.
-Literature discussions will utilize small group discussions followed by classroom presentation and discussion.
+The course will employ a variety of instructional methods, including lectures, group projects, and oral presentations, all accompanied by critical discussions.
+Course topics will typically be introduced through 2-3 lecture sessions that incorporate interpretive discussions.
+After each lecture, you will receive an article from the primary literature that either highlights current research on the topic or explores a related concept.
+Literature discussions will involve small group work, followed by a class-wide presentation and discussion.
+As a reminder, this course is not designed to be delivered virtually.

 For Distributed Learning Courses

-Describe what students should expect from the course format.
+Provide an overview of how the course will be conducted.
+Describe what students can expect from your instructional methods, including details about your lecture format, group work, presentations, and use of the Blackboard Learning Management system and other instructional technologies.
 The description may include expectations of an online course versus a face-to-face course, the structure of weekly modules, and an overview of expected learning activities.

 Sample Language for a Syllabus

-The typical class structure will consist of learning modules, which include:
+The typical class structure in Blackboard will consist of learning modules featuring:

 - Short Video/PowerPoint Lectures